-Following the final publication of the EAP, OCROV will host multiple voter education workshops to provide vote center and election information for each of Orange County's federal and state required languages.
+Following the final publication of the EAP, OCROV will host a voter education workshop in Winter 2019 to provide vote center and election information for each of Orange County's federal and state required languages.
 In 2020, these languages will include Spanish, Vietnamese, Chinese, Korean, Farsi (Persian), and Tagalog.